healthykitchen101/healthykitchen101.com/ice-makers/reviews/igloo/igloo-portable-ice-maker.md

 Performance
 -----------

-performance Scores: **0.0**
+performance Scores: **NaN**

+*   Ice Capacity Test (60%) - **5.4**/undefined

+*   (40%) - **4.8**/undefined

 In terms of comparative size, this Nostalgia Igloo is not exactly a compact or small machine.
 It is similar in size to the [Silonn ice maker](https://healthykitchen101.com/ice-makers/reviews/silonn/silonn-countertop-ice-maker-slim01/), but its performance ranks lower than a true compact machine like the Crownful.
 The quality of ice tended to vary a lot from batch to batch.
 While the basket capacity was comparable by weight, the time to fill one basket was comparatively long, taking more than 2 hours.

-### Ice Capacity
+### Ice Capacity Test

-Average Time Basket:
+Average Time Basket: 134 min

-Average Weight Basket:
+Average Weight Basket: 15 oz (424 g)

-Average Waste Basket:
+Average Waste Basket: 1.41 oz (40 g)

-Capacity Hr:
+Capacity Hr: 6.7 oz (190 g)

-Capacity24 Hrs:
+Capacity24 Hrs: 10.1 lbs (4.6 kg)

+Since the Igloo is a similar-sized machine to both the Silonn and the [AGLucky HZB-12/B](https://healthykitchen101.com/ice-makers/reviews/aglucky/aglucky-ice-maker-hzb-12b/), the average basket capacity or weight per load is much the same.
+On average, a basket filled to 424 g, however, the average time per basket was 134 min.
+This compared poorly to 90 min and 94 min for its two closest competitors.
+Therefore, the overall 24 hr capacity only reached 4.6 kg, well below the stated 26 lbs or 12 kg.
+The compact Crownful managed 4.7 kg but within 87 min per load.
+All said and done, the Igloo is not really a machine we recommend.

 ### Ice Quality